folio-org/okapi/doc/guide.md

 level is used to to specify the order in which the request will be sent to multiple modules, as will be seen later.

-Now let's add the module:
+Now we will add the module:

 ```
 curl -w '\n' -X POST -D - \